Climate action starts with you! Here are simple actions you can take today to begin reducing your climate impact.

 Reduce Your Energy Use

 Adjust your thermostat.
-Every degree saves 3% on cooling / heating – set to 60 F at night or unoccupied during winter and 78 F in summer.
+Every degree saves 3% on cooling/heating – set to 60 F at night or unoccupied during winter and 78 F in summer.
 Dirty furnace filters waste energy and should be changed every three months.

-Use cold water setting for clothes washer.
+Use cold water setting for the clothes washer.
 Heating water consumes a lot of energy – 90% of the total needed to wash your clothes – always use a cold-water setting and detergent.

 Replace lights with LEDs.
 90% of the energy used lighting an incandescent bulb goes towards generating heat, not light.
 LED lighting is the cheapest lifecycle cost option – purchasing plus operating costs – and Rocky Mountain Power offers great incentives for homes and businesses.

 Reduce your meat consumption.
-Choose foods that are less carbon intensive and water intensive, such as fruits, vegetables, and grains.
+Choose foods that are less carbon-intensive and water intensive, such as fruits, vegetables, and grains.
 Going vegetarian once a week will reduce your household footprint by 700 pounds of CO2 annually.

 Dine with Discretion.
 Dining with Discretion gives you the power to make local decisions that have a global impact.
 Besides reducing animal product consumption, there are several other ways to take action and decrease your carbon footprint.